Canadian Journal of Earth Sciences

 The Canadian Journal of Earth Sciences is a monthly peer-reviewed scientific journal established in 1963, which reports current research on all aspects of the Earth sciences.
-It is published by NRC Research Press.
+It is published by Canadian Science Publishing.
 The journal also publishes special issues that focus on information and studies limited in scope to a specific segment of the Earth sciences.
 The editors-in-chief are Dr. Brendan Murphy (St. Francis Xavier University) and Sally Pehrsson (University of Saskatchewan).
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 1.369.